dgaydukov/spring-cloud-external-gateway/README.md

 ```

 ### I18n support
+We have automatic support for multiple language.
+You can check out auto-testing for this.

 ### Nacos env vars
-Make sure your nacos server is running and you pass it's IP into config variables.
+Make sure your nacos server is running, and you pass its IP into config variables.
 If you try to run
 this app without nacos config then it won't start.
 ```
 NACOS_SERVER_IP=127.0.0.1;